WHAT IS SUCCESS?

 And, not only has it inspired me for years, it has also functioned as an effective tool for measuring my success.

-I’m thrilled to report that to date, I’ve had a wildly successful life!
+I’m thrilled to report, that so far, I’ve had a wildly successful life!

 “What is Success” describes what I hope your life will look, and feel, and sound like.